iamcarlitos/the-firsts-of-manys/README.md

 # 80 kg man emits 180 positrons per hour!

+# This project is specifically on Beta + Decay of K-40, so the numbers here are for combined (Beta +) and (Beta -) Decay!

 # If you want to use the code, please notify me about it!
 If you do, I'll be happy to give you permission!

 # <3